I own the full cycle.

 Good UX reduces effort, not adds polish.

-I design for momentum.
-If users keep moving forward, the design is working.
-If they stop, I want to know why.
+I design and build for momentum.
+If a feature keeps shipping and users keep moving forward, the architecture is working.
+If it stalls, I want to know why.

 What I'm Looking For